move37-labs/nucleobench/README.md

 ## Running NucleoBench from PyPi or Docker

-See the `recipes/python` folder for examples of how to run the designers with PyPi.
+See the `recipes/colab` folder for examples of how to run the designers with PyPi.
 See the `recipes/docker` folder for examples of how to run the designers with Docker.
+See the `recipes/python` folder for examples of how to run the designers with the cloned github repo.

 ## Building a Docker image